beatrizsaldana/agora-data-manager/README.md

 ## Self hosted runners

 [agora2-infra] repository deploys a bastian host in AWS for each environment which have access to the databases.
-We manually configure a [Github self-hosted runner] for each bastian host, a label is applied to each runner to match the corresponding deployment branch name (develop/staging/prod).
+We manually configure a [Github self-hosted runner](https://docs.github.com/en/actions/hosting-your-own-runners) for each bastian host, a label is applied to each runner to match the corresponding git branch name (develop/staging/prod).
 Each runner corresponds to an environment which corresponds to a git branch.
 The update is executed from these runners.
 When a push happens on a branch (i.e. develop), the update is executed on the `agora-bastian-develop` runner which in turn updates the development database.